 force-shell forces evaluation of the command through a shell, even if it was passed as a list rather than a string.
-If a shell is used, it is '/bin/sh' on Unix or 'CMD.EXE'
+If a shell is used, it is /bin/sh on Unix or CMD.
+EXE on ignore-error-status causes run-program to not raise an error if the spawned program exits in error.
+Following POSIX convention, an error is anything but a normal exit with status code zero.
+By default, an error of type subprocess-error is raised in this case.

-on Windows, except on implementations that (erroneously, IMNSHO) insist on consulting \$SHELL like clisp.
+Windows, except on implementations that (erroneously, IMNSHO) insist on consulting \$SHELL like clisp.